Unveiling the Greatest Common Factor (GCF) of 32 and 45: A Deep Dive into Number Theory

 Further Exploration: GCF of More Than Two Numbers

 The methods discussed above can be extended to find the GCF of more than two numbers.
-For example, to find the GCF of 32, 45, and 60:
+To give you an idea, to find the GCF of 32, 45, and 60:

 - Prime Factorization: Find the prime factorization of each number.